TO ALL OUR VERY DEAR CUSTOMERS

 7) Store rooms- one staff member at a time in stores, changing rooms and still room.

 8) PPE- This is down to personal preference unless directed by management or government guidelines.
+Now mandatory in all public customer facing areas.

 9) Chefs to adhere to usual hand washing procedures and make use of hand sanitizer in between washes or as instructed by Executive Chef.